tkimhofer/nmr_bulkmag_vizualisation/README.md

 # 🧲 Visualization of a 1D NMR Experiment

-An interactive JavaScript visualisation of the bulk magnetisation vector and detected signals during a simple 1D NMR (Nuclear Magnetic Resonance) experiment.
+An interactive JavaScript visualisation of the bulk magnetisation vector and detected signals during a standard 1D NMR (Nuclear Magnetic Resonance) experiment.

 The animation is governed by the [Bloch equations]([https://en.wikipedia.org/wiki/Bloch_equations](https://chem.libretexts.org/Bookshelves/Physical_and_Theoretical_Chemistry_Textbook_Maps/Supplemental_Modules_(Physical_and_Theoretical_Chemistry)/Spectroscopy/Magnetic_Resonance_Spectroscopies/Nuclear_Magnetic_Resonance/NMR_-_Theory/Bloch_Equations)), which describe how nuclear magnetisation evolves in time under the influence of the magnetic field and T1, T2 relaxation processes.

 🔗 **Live demo:** [tkimhofer.github.io/nmr_visualisation](https://tkimhofer.github.io/nmr_visualisation/)

 ## 🎯 Overview
-This project illustrates the fundamental physical processes in a 1D NMR experiment — from nuclear spin alignment to RF excitation, signal precession, relaxation, and data detection — using an animated 3D scene rendered with [Three.js](https://threejs.org/).
+This project illustrates the fundamental physical processes in a standard 1D 90° NMR experiment — from nuclear spin alignment to RF excitation, signal precession, relaxation, and data detection — using an animated 3D scene rendered with [Three.js](https://threejs.org/).

 It is meant as an educational tool for students of spectroscopy or physics learning about spin dynamics and NMR signal formation.